myarichuk/cpp_host/README.md

 The code in this project is available under the terms of the [MIT License](LICENSE).

+## Bootstrapping

+Run `./bootstrap.sh` (or `bootstrap.ps1` on Windows) to install required tools and configure the build.
+The scripts ensure Python and Conan are available, bootstrap vcpkg, and then compile the project.

 ## Running the tests

 The CMake build does not enable tests by default.
 To build and run them, configure the project with `GH_BUILD_TESTS` set to `ON`: